First Run

 Enable the Watchdog

 Section titled “Enable the Watchdog”The watchdog monitors all services and performs automatic remediation when it detects failures.
 It runs on a timer (default: every 10 minutes) and is managed by its own LaunchAgent.
+Think of it as a night nurse for your infrastructure — quietly checking pulses, administering medicine, only paging you when someone flatlines.

 Verify the watchdog is loaded: